Nazul-Merino/sales-pipeline-dashboard-powerbi/screenshots/README.md

 * FX-driven pricing risk assessment by region.

 Together, these visualizations guide decision-makers from current pipeline performance toward future outlook and potential commercial risks.

+---

+### 3_Architecture_Diagram.png

+This architecture diagram illustrates the end-to-end analytics workflow, from CRM opportunity data ingestion and preprocessing with Power Query to data modeling with DAX and advanced analytics using Python within Power BI.
+The solution integrates descriptive analytics, revenue forecasting, regional volatility analysis, and FX-driven pricing risk assessment into a two-page executive dashboard that supports sales pipeline monitoring and commercial decision-making.

+---

 ## Dashboard Design Philosophy